dudugan/phylobio_final/README.md

 ## Introduction and Goals
 *to be edited later...*

+It is a great mystery, and an understudied one at that, how Pokémon are related to each other.
+Many brave souls have tried to understand the phylogenetic relationships between Pokémon species, but thus far our currently-known

 Acoustic communication in choanate vertebrates has been found to have surprisingly ancient origins ([1](https://www.nature.com/articles/s41467-020-14356-3), [2](https://www.nature.com/articles/s41467-022-33741-8)), and has been extremely well conserved across time.

 The evolution of acoustic communication has been linked to nocturnality ([2](https://www.nature.com/articles/s41467-022-33741-8)) even as the evolution of more specific systems such as alarm calls have been linked with diurnality ([3](https://doi.org/10.1093/beheco/arh148)).
 The evolution of communication has also been heavily linked with sociality.